jb80/jbaggio.info/content/authors/admin/_index.md

     url: https://sciences.ucf.edu/politics/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests relater to assessinig and analyzing dynamics of social ecological systems, common pool resources, resilence of coastal systems and the relationship between cognitive abilities and group adaptabilty to  socio-economic, political and environmental changes

 # Should the user's education and interests be displayed?
 display_education: true

 interests:
   - Dynamics of Social Ecological Systems
-  - Collective action and Common Pool resources
+  - Common Pool resources
   - Cognition and Collective Action
   - Resilience of Coastal Systems